Jump to content

 Non-rosaceans are permitted to join and should identify themselves as such upon demand from the institute.
 Non-rosaceans are those who have not obtained a diagnosis of rosacea by a physician.

 Any member of the institute may be removed from the membership at any time at the sole discretion of the institute.
 Rules of the institute are published and available to the public.
 Violation of the rules may be grounds for termination as a member of the institute.
-Membership in the institute is a privilege.
+Membership in the institute is a privilege and not a right.

 Sources of funding to the institute will be publicized including the name of the donor unless the donor requests anonymity.
 Expenses of the institute will be publicized down to the last cent, showing where all the spending went and for what purpose since transparency is a core principle of our non profit organization.